nickserv/danamccurdy.com/_posts/2018-05-03-the-drugs-we-choose.md

 It stings,
 to be without the bandaid
 of the drug we choose,
-the liquid, or chemical,
+the liquid, the chemical,
-or digital distraction
+the digital distraction
 that lulls us.

 It is like coming out